owocean/bd-projects/README.md

-# bd-projects
+# powercord-stuff
-betterdiscord plugins and themes
+powercord plugins and themes

 not much to say here, all themes and plugins fall under the MIT license